Guide for Vaccine Screening and Consent Form: Pharmacy Use Only

 • Many vaccines require >1 dose, which is considered a vaccine series.

-• Doses within a vaccine series should be given according to the interval(s) recommended by SIM and CIG.
+• Doses within a vaccine series should be given according to the interval(s) recommended by the Saskatchewan Immunization Manual or the Canadian Immunization Guide, and the vaccine's official product monograph.

 Intervals Longer than the Recommended Interval